KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 ## Publishing
 Once you have created something nice, consider sharing it with other Plasma users!
-Create a zip file of the package folder, and upload it to the [KDE Store](https://store.kde.org/browse/) under the category Linux/Unix Desktops > Desktop Themse > KDE > KDE Plasma > Plasma Windoe Decorations.
-Users will then be able to find and install your script with Discover or via “Get New Windoe Decorations…” in System Settings.
+Create a zip file of the package folder and upload it to the [KDE Store](https://store.kde.org/browse/) under the category Linux/Unix Desktops > Desktop Themes > KDE > KDE Plasma > Plasma Window Decorations.
+Users will then be able to find and install your script with [Discover](https://apps.kde.org/discover/) or via “Get New Window Decorations…” in System Settings.